Should you tackle the famous Lost City with kids?

 Where to find Petra

 Located in Jordan about 240kms south of Amman or 120kms north of Aqaba.
 A modern new Visitor Center now sits on “Tourism Street” near the township of modern-day Wadi Musa to welcome visitors to the archaeological complex.
+You can find out more about how to get to Petra from around Jordan here.

 Navigating the Petra complex